 For this type of Enhanced DBS Certificate, the position must be eligible for Enhanced Disclosure (as seen above) and specifically be listed in the Police Act 1997 (Criminal Records) regulations to be specifically eligible to be checked against the Children/Adult Barred List.

 If you need your candidate to start working with vulnerable adults quickly, you can request an Adult First check as part of your Enhanced DBS check with Barred List.
 This quick check usually takes 48 hours, and allows the candidate to work supervised, unless indicated otherwise, until the DBS check is complete.

 Applying for a DBS for Someone Who Has Lived Overseas

-It is an employer's responsibility should make sure they have access to all the information available to them to make a safer recruitment decision.
+It is an employer's responsibility to make sure they have access to all the information available to them to make a safer recruitment decision.

 You can read about how to get a criminal record check for overseas applicants, or those who have previously lived outside the UK, on the Home Office website: Guidance, Criminal records checks for overseas applicants.